manticoresoftware/manticoresearch/manual/Listing_indexes.md

 <!-- end -->

 <!-- example Example_2 -->
-Optional LIKE clause is supported for filtering indexes by name.
+Optional LIKE clause is supported for filtering tables by name.

 <!-- intro -->